Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 To update todo details:

-1. Retrieve the todo you want to update using the `Get()` method of the [Tizen.Pims.Calendar.CalendarManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) class with the todo ID as the second parameter:
+1. Retrieve the todo you want to update using the `Get()` method of the [Tizen.Pims.Calendar.CalendarManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) class with the todo ID as the second parameter:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     var record = manager.Database.Get(CalendarViews.Todo.Uri, todoId);
     ```